MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 An example is available at [link](https://github.com/MichaelStephan/functionaltestingstrategy/blob/master/sample/productdetailsservice/src/test/java/dao/impl/GivenProductIdAsArgumentToGetPricesThenReturnProductPriceTest.java).
 When the unit tests are executed pact jvm will run all tests and spawn mock services.
 During test execution pact files will be generated.
 Those files can be re-used as will be described in the contract testing section.

 ```
 Change: most teams don't test do tests on technical integration logic (e.g. test for timeouts).
-In additional teams will be asked to use pact-jvm for mocking.
+In additional teams will be asked to use pact-jvm for mocking or equivalent technology.
 ```

 ## Contract testing